-You might have heard of the term "T.C.B." and have no idea what it stands for or why it's connected to Elvis Presley.
-The initials T.C.B. stand for "Taking Care of Business," which is what Presley called his band.
+You might have heard of the term "TCB" and have no idea what it stands for or why it's connected to Elvis Presley.
+The initials TCB. stand for "Taking Care of Business," which is what Presley called his band when he returned to the concert circuit in 1969.
 The letters appear as a logo or emblem, along with a lightning bolt, which means "taking care of business in a flash."
-This emblem was used in several pieces of Presley's custom jewelry, including his famous T.C.B. ring and necklace.
+This emblem was used in several pieces of Presley's custom jewelry, including his famous TCB ring and necklace.
 "Taking Care of Business" was a mantra and a point of pride for Presley and his entourage, known as the Memphis Mafia.

-Presley returned to live performing in 1969 after a decade spent mostly making movies.
+After a decade of making movies, Presley returned to live performing in 1969.
 His return came during the “68 Comeback Special.”
 Along with backup singers and other show members, the large backing band that would follow Presley on his 1970s string of tours, including stints in Las Vegas, would become known as the TCB Band.

 The TCB Band

 The members of the TCB Band included Glen D. Hardin on piano, James Burton on guitar, Ronnie Tutt on drums, and Jerry Scheff on bass.
 These musicians were along for the ride with Presley from his triumphant return to the stage in Las Vegas until his death at Graceland on Aug.
 16, 1977, just before they were set to go out on tour.

 The Memphis Mafia was what some people might call Presley's “yes men,” but in reality, many of them were friends from his high school days, growing up in the Memphis projects, as well as his stint in the U.S. Army.